Payday Loan Market Shrinks 23% in 2016

 However, the shift to installment loans was not the only reason for the decline in both storefront and online payday loans.
 In August 2016, CNBC reported that during the previous year, 10 million new credit cards were issued.
 Approximately 60 percent of these new accounts were for borrowers considered subprime, meaning their credit scores were below 660.
 In the years immediately following the 2008 crisis, these subprime borrowers would have had difficulty securing approval for a credit card, making them ideal candidates for bad credit payday loans.

 Personal marketplace loans, according to the CFSI study, rose 210 percent during 2016.
 This category includes peer-to-peer lending sites that serve as a clearing house to bring investors and borrowers together.
+These borrowers already know how to get a payday loan.
 However, because the concept of marketplace lending has no universal definition, some analysts also include installment loans from traditional sources such as credit unions and banks.

 CFSI Study Reveals Troubling Statistics